 And If It Doesn’t Exist, Make It.
 Calli customises, restores and collects My Little Ponies. 🦄 This My Little Pony x Pikachu crossover is a fantastic example of the way Sugru can help you customise the things you own and turn them into the things you want.

 They Are Are Among Us.
 Why throw away unwanted bits and pieces of tech when you could transform them into anything you can imagine with a jot of Sugru?
 That’s exactly what this Sugru-er does.
 He’s a data scientist, humanist and inventor who loves to create cool things out of stuff.

 Art Is Play.
 Play Is Art.
 If you can see it in your mind’s eye, then you can sketch it, make it and share it.
 This stunning use of Sugru by artist and curator Judith Alder shows off its sculptural qualities.
 Judith’s work covers a variety of media and processes including collections or installations of objects, images and drawings animated with sound, light and moving image.
 Go see for yourself Judith Alder.

-Life Behind Bars.
+Life behind bars.
 To some, cycling isn’t a hobby it’s a religion.
 For others, it’s a hip and healthy, low-carbon mode of transport.
 Sugru and the humble bicycle go way back.
-Not only can it stick to plastics, metals and carbon fibre, once cured, it’s also shock-resistant, flexible and waterproof.
+Not only can it stick to plastics, metals and carbon fibre, once set, it’s also shock-resistant, flexible and waterproof.
 Perfect for repairing and rebuilding broken saddles, replacing missing parts and attaching accessories.
 How about securing a camera to your bike frame?

 Or this Sugru + GoPro + biker helmet combo?